Yachting and Boating Glossary of Terms

 nautical flag p

 Painter.
-The rope that is used to tie the dinghy or tender up to the boat.
+The rope used to tie the dinghy or tender up to the boat.

 Passarelle.
 The passageway you walk on from the dock to the yacht.
 Often incorrectly called a gangplank.